Russia: Putin’s party wins majority in parliamentary election | DW | 20.09.2021

 "If United Russia manages [to win], our country can expect another five years of poverty, five years of repressions, five lost years," Navalny's blog warned supporters ahead of the vote.

 Navalny's allies made a final plea to voters on his Instagram account on Sunday.
-"Today is a day when your voice truly matters," the team who run Navalny's account while he is in prison wrote.
+"Today is a day when your voice truly matters," wrote the team who run Navalny's account while he is in prison.

 The Kremlin has denied the crackdown on opposition parties is politically motivated, saying individuals are just being prosecuted for breaking the law.